-After a long slow climb during the decades of Japan’s economic miracle, prices exploded in the late eighties in the frenzy of the bubble economy.
-Over the following decade, prices collapsed by over 80%, touching a low in 2002.
-Since the low points in 2002-2003, prices have increased by steadily and we are not in the middle of a comfortable period of growth.
+After a long climb during the decades of Japan’s economic miracle, prices exploded in the late eighties in the frenzy of the bubble economy.
+Over the following decade, prices collapsed by over 80%, hitting a low in 2002.
+Since then however, prices have increased and we are not in the middle of a stable period of growth with a positive outlook for the future.

 Bubble period (1982 to 1990)

-As asset prices reached extreme levels the government tried to slow the growing bubble and introduced policies which led to the bursting of the bubble.
+As asset prices reached extreme levels the government tried to slow the growing bubble and introduced policies which led instead to its bursting.

 In 1990 the Ministry of Finance put restrictions on the total loan volume of real-estate lending (Soryo-kisei) which caused an immediate and dramatic drop in the availability of credit.
 Other government restrictions resulted in the need for buyers to seek approval from the local ward office for transactions of land size over 100 square meters.
 These restrictions brought the price rises to a grinding halt.
 The Bank of Japan also did their part tightening interest rates to peak of 6% in 1990.